lhtin/You-Dont-Know-JS/this & object prototypes/ch6.md

 } );
 ```

-OO design patterns tell us to declare a base `render(..)` in the parent class, then override it in our child class, but not to replace it per se, rather to augment the base functionality with button-specific behavior.
+OO design patterns tell us to declare a base `render(..)` in the parent class, then override it in our child class, but not to replace it __per se__(by|in itself), rather to augment the base functionality with button-specific behavior.

 Notice the ugliness of *explicit pseudo-polymorphism* (see Chapter 4) with `Widget.call` and `Widget.prototype.render.call` references for faking "super" calls from the child "class" methods back up to the "parent" class base methods.
 Yuck.